SamyagJ/SamyagJ/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a programmer and builder for a robotics team and doing full stack web development using node.js
+- 🔭 I’m currently a high school student.
 - 🌱 I’m currently learning machine learning and android app development
 - 👯 I’m looking to collaborate on anything to do with machine learning or robotics
 - 📫 How to reach me: samyagj@outlook.com